Candidates, Elections,

 the administration from launching an invasion of Nicaragua.

-The reality in America is that the spectrum of choices available
+to produce democracy.
+The reality in America is that the spectrum

 The